Set up an Airgapped Opal Environment

 * Your sign-out redirect URI set to `https://<opal hostname>/sign-in`

-* You are responsible for configuring and requiring MFA for your users in this OIDC Application.
+You are responsible for configuring MFA policies for your users on this OIDC application.

 # Deploying your Airgapped Environment